 The Connecticut Food Bank mission is to provide nutritious food to people in need.
-To fulfill this mission, we work with many partners, including Federal, State and Municipal government to assure that we can provide enough nutritious food to people who need our help and to do it in the most respectful and cost-effective manner.
+To fulfill this mission, we work with many partners, including Federal, State, and Municipal government to assure that we can provide nutritious food to people who need help and to do it in the most respectful and cost-effective manner.

 You can help us fulfill that mission.
 Donate: support our work with food and funds.
 Volunteer: give your time and skill to help us provide food to our network.
 Advocate: be informed about the issues affecting hunger in our communities and help share our message with your representatives.

 Together, we can alleviate hunger in Connecticut and help our neighbors in need.Keep up with issues that we are following on this page.
 Sign up to be on our advocacy mailing list for quick updates.
 Consider learning more about the challenge of hunger in Connecticut by attending a Hunger 101 presentation or hosting one for your organization.

 Are you on Facebook or Twitter?
 Find your member of Congress and both U.S. Senators and like or follow their accounts.
 Be sure to tell them how you appreciate their work fighting for the food assistance programs our communities need.

 Take five minutes to send an email or to call your member of Congress or one of our Senators to thank them for their continued work fighting for Connecticut’s families.
 Don’t feel overwhelmed with the need to make lots of contacts.
 Remember, your representative wants to hear from their constituents.
 That means you have one U.S. Representative and two U.S. Senators to keep on “your list.”
 At the state level, you will have one more State Representative and one State Senator.